ImitationDQN/Imitation-based-DQN-ORBSLAM3/README.md

 # Imitation-based-DQN-to-avoid-tracking-failures-in-ORBSLAM3 with released Dataset

-Imitation DQN aims to bring a supervised learned agent that can navigate in any indoor environment using SLAM without facing tracking failures.
+Bringing a new take to avoid tracking failures in ORBSLAM3 especially when the robot is facing challenging transitional scenarios like doors and texturless lobbies or featureless walls.
+We have trained our agent under challenging transition situations with the help of an expert human.
+We release our extensive training dataset of 50 hours which can be utilized by the SLAM community for offline training.

 Our technique is also tested in the real world.
 Watch our testing video below:

 [![Watch the video](https://img.youtube.com/vi/VQ5cSm4JBDY/hqdefault.jpg)](https://youtu.be/VQ5cSm4JBDY)

-We launch our training files as well as the pre-trained agent for the research community to test our agent and reuse the agent for further improvements.
+Furthermore, we launch our training files as well as the pre-trained agent for the research community to test our agent and reuse the agent for further improvements.

+## 1. Dateset with 6D groundtruth

+* The color images are stored as 600x400 8-bit RGB images in JPG format.
+* The depth images are stored as 600x400 8-bit monochrome images in JPG format.
+* We provide the groundtruth trajectory as a text file
+     * Each line in the text file contains a single pose.
+     * The format of each line is 'timestamp tx ty tz qx qy qz'

-## 1. Pre-requisites
+## 2. Pre-requisites for training and testing

 * Ubuntu 16.04, 180.04 or 20.04
 * C++ 11 Compiler